Alliance Insight: The Alliance Apex Squad stays cool and has big goals

 Apex Legends is still a fairly young game, how does it feel to play now?

 iPN: Right now, I’m really enjoying the game.
 It has its pros and cons, but the positives outweigh the cons.
-The shakes things up a bit and keeps the game fresh, but it can go either way.
+The update shakes things up a bit and keeps the game fresh, but it can go either way.
 The recent changes have been really good.

 How did you guys get started playing Apex?